connertate/connerTate/README.md

   </a>
 </p>

-### Problem
-- I wanted to be able to track how my largest financial purchases average down to a daily cost as time passes.

 ### Summary / features
 - Add custom expenses to track and calculate time passed and average cost
 - Edit past expenses to change values